Tornadoes of 2022

 This page documents notable tornadoes and tornado outbreaks worldwide in 2022.
 Strong and destructive tornadoes form most frequently in the United States, Argentina, Brazil, Bangladesh, and Eastern India, but can occur almost anywhere under the right conditions.
 Tornadoes also develop occasionally in southern Canada during the Northern Hemisphere's summer and somewhat regularly at other times of the year across Europe, Asia, Argentina, Australia and New Zealand.
 Tornadic events are often accompanied by other forms of severe weather, including strong thunderstorms, strong winds, and hail.
 Worldwide, 32 tornado-related deaths were confirmed: 23 in the United States, three in China, two each in Poland and Russia, and one each in the Netherlands and Ukraine.

-Despite an extremely active beginning to the season, which included the most active March ever recorded, tornado activity in the United States slowed significantly in the later part of spring and into the summer, bringing the season's total below average despite November and December being above average.
+Despite an extremely active beginning to the season, which included the second most active March ever recorded, tornado activity in the United States slowed significantly in the later part of spring and into the summer, bringing the season's total below average despite November and December being above average, much like 2016 and 2020, which also saw below average tornado activity.
 In fact, the summer was the second least active on record since 1964.